DARIAEngineering/dcaf_case_management/README.md

 [A deployed demo version of what's in the master branch is at: http://dcaf-cmapp-staging.herokuapp.com/](http://dcaf-cmapp-staging.herokuapp.com/)

-## Next major project milestone: December 5: Launch to full organization!
+## Next major project milestone: April 1: Launch to Baltimore!

 ## [Come hang out with us on slack!](https://codefordc.slack.com/messages/dcaf_case_management)

 Join via the [Code for DC website](http://codefordc.org/joinslack).

 ## Project description
 This project is a case management system for the [DC Abortion Fund](http://dcabortionfund.org/), an all-volunteer, 501(c)(3) non-profit organization that gives grants to people in DC, Maryland, and Virginia who cannot afford the full cost of abortion care.
-Currently, a team of around 75 case managers are taking about 3,500 calls a year and entering them all into shared Excel sheets.
-We're replacing that with a nice, clean, usable and scalable rails application!
+Before this app, a team of 75 case managers were inputting around 3,500 calls a year into shared Excel sheets.
+This app replaced that with a nice, clean, useable and shareable rails system that ditches spreadsheets forever!
 This will let DCAF continue to operate at a fast pace, and prevent volunteers from getting frustrated with shared Excel sheets.

 Get started with the how-and-why of the project by [checking out DCAF](http://dcabortionfund.org), checking out [DCAF Case Manager Lisa's explanation of DCAF's business logic](https://github.com/colinxfleming/dcaf_case_management/wiki/DCAF-101), looking at the design team's [InVision prototype](https://projects.invisionapp.com/share/6757W6WFJ), and reading the `#dcaf_case_management` [channel on Slack](https://codefordc.slack.com/messages/dcaf_case_management/files/).
 You can also check out a [blog post about how we're using agile-ish](http://codefordc.org/blog/2016/09/12/code-for-dcaf.html).